istio/istio/README.md

 extensions to the [Envoy proxy](https://github.com/envoyproxy/envoy) (in the form of Envoy filters) that support authentication, authorization, and telemetry collection.

+- [istio/ztunnel](https://github.com/istio/ztunnel).
+The repository contains the Rust implementation of the ztunnel component of Ambient mesh.

 ## Issue management

 We use GitHub to track all of our bugs and feature requests.
 Each issue we track has a variety of metadata: